Wedding Attire

 Some popular casual attire options:

-Winter: Heavier fabrics and closed-toe shoes.
+Winter: Heavier fabrics and closed-toe shoes to keep warm.

-Spring/Fall: Layer with lightweight jackets or cardigans.
+Spring/Fall: Layer with lightweight jackets or cardigans for fluctuating temperatures.

 Considerations When Choosing a Guest Dress Code